geowarin/gist-templates-plugin/index.md

 ## Change log

+* v0.3.5 : More information in case of error while fetching gists
 * v0.3.4 : Fixed compatibility with intellij 13.1
 * v0.3.3 : Bug fix
 * v0.3.2 : Fix compatibility issue in intellij 11 and minor GUI improvements